apache/calcite/site/_docs/reference.md

 Note:

 * DATE, TIME and TIMESTAMP have no time zone.
-There is not even an implicit time zone, such as UTC (as in Java) or the local time zone.
+For those types, there is not even an implicit time zone, such as UTC (as in Java) or the local time zone.
   It is left to the user or application to supply a time zone.
+In turn, TIMESTAMP WITH LOCAL TIME ZONE does not store the time zone internally, but it will rely on the supplied time zone to provide correct semantics.

 ### Non-scalar types